gerryd/cookbook/content/recipe/desserts/savoiardi.md

 # Directions

-- pre-heat the oven to 180 °C
+- preheat the oven to 180 °C
 - separate the eggs
 - by hand, mix the egg yolks with half of the sugar
 - pour all of the whites and salt in a bowl and mix (mixer)
 - slowly add in the other half of the sugar
 - mix until firm and sugar has dissolved
-- use a spatula to slowly incorporate the whites+sugar
+- use a spatula to slowly incorporate the whites and sugar
 - pour the cornstarch and flour through a sieve over the mixture
 - use a spatula and mix gently